 (Note – This is NOT a paid review; the author took all tours anonymously)

-Last year I spent two weeks traveling across Israel and the West Bank.
+A few years ago I spent two weeks traveling across Israel and the West Bank.
 For the most part I planned and travelled on my own.
 But with so many places to see (even considering how relatively small Israel is), I did participate in several day tours.
 There are a number of very reputable companies that organize tours to sites all over Israel.
 However, there are few that go to the West Bank, especially outside of Bethlehem.
 Since the West Bank had some of my prime destinations, I needed a tour company that handled these well.

 At the recommendation of the front desk at my hotel, I decided to look into Abraham Tours.
 First a little background.
 Abraham runs three youth hostels in Israel: In Jerusalem, Tel Aviv and Nazareth.
 The hostel in Jerusalem has an excellent location just off of Davidka Square, a fifteen minute walk to the Old City.
 Most Abraham Tours depart from this location.
 While I did not stay at this hostel, it seemed well organized, appointed and secure.